Juniper/contrail-operator/DEVELOPMENT.md

 This file contains more detailed description of the development process.
 For quickstart guide see [README.md](README.md).
 For description of E2E test environment see [E2E test guide](test/env/README.md).

-Instructions below assume that you are running operator-sdk in docker.
-If it is already installed locally, then the following steps can be omitted:

-    docker run --rm -it -v $(pwd):/contrail-operator -v /var/run/docker.sock:/var/run/docker.sock kaweue/operator-sdk:v.13-go-1.13 bash cd /contrail-operator
-    ...
-    exit

 ## Repository structure overview
 During development the following files are most often edited:
 * `pkg/apis/contrail/v1alpha1/*` - definitions of custom resources written in Go (based on these files yaml files are generated, see section  [Generate k8s files](#generate-k8s-files))